Coming of Age: A Modern UU Rite of Passage

 The Coming of Age program at Unitarian Universalist Society Schenectady offers eighth and ninth graders an engaging and structured atmosphere in which to explore significant issues at this transitional stage of life.

 Coming of Age provides a modern Rite of Passage experience that welcomes and affirms youth as they embark on their new journey towards young adulthood.
-This curricula is offered every other year and will be offered again in 2017-2018.
+The youth are supported on this journey not only by the class’s volunteer facilitators, but also with volunteer mentors from the congregation.
+This mentoring program helps foster multigenerational relationships in the community as well as give the youth another venue to discuss and explore their personal belief.
+It is comparable to a confirmation or bar/bat mitzvah.
+This curriculum is offered every other year and will be offered again in 2017-2018.

 Some highlights of the program include:

-There are four components to the Coming of Age program:
+There are three components to the Coming of Age program:

 Coming of Age offers parents/guardians of youth participant: